Quantum Mechanics Concept Assessment (QMCA)

 External Resources

 The Colorado Science Education Initiative (SEI) and collaborators have developed a wide range of curricular materials for teaching junior-level quantum mechanics, of which the QMCA is only one.
-Other materials include group activities, clicker questions, and homework.
+Please visit the course website for other materials such as group activities, clicker questions, and homework.

 RESEARCH VALIDATION